Getting started

 NoteIf the installation fails or the cluster State does not change to Ready after about 40 minutes, check the installation troubleshooting documentation for details.
 For more information, see Troubleshooting installations.
 For steps to contact Red Hat Support for assistance, see Getting support for Red Hat OpenShift Service on AWS.

-1.4.
+1.8.
 Creating a cluster administrator user for quick cluster access Copy linkLink copied to clipboard!

-privileges for immediate access to your Red Hat OpenShift Service on AWS classic architecture (ROSA) cluster.
+Before configuring an identity provider, you can create a user with cluster-admin privileges for immediate access to your Red Hat OpenShift Service on AWS classic architecture cluster.

 The cluster administrator user is useful when you need quick access to a newly deployed cluster.
 However, consider configuring an identity provider and granting cluster administrator privileges to the identity provider users as required.
-For more information about setting up an identity provider for your ROSA cluster, see Configuring an identity provider and granting cluster access.
+For more information about setting up an identity provider for your Red Hat OpenShift Service on AWS classic architecture cluster, see Configuring an identity provider and granting cluster access.

 Procedure

-Create a cluster administrator user:
+Create a cluster administrator user, replacing

-user to become active.
+cluster-adminuser to become active.

-1.5.
+1.9.
 Configuring an identity provider and granting cluster access Copy linkLink copied to clipboard!

-Red Hat OpenShift Service on AWS classic architecture (ROSA) includes a built-in OAuth server.
-After your ROSA cluster is created, you must configure OAuth to use an identity provider.
+Red Hat OpenShift Service on AWS classic architecture includes a built-in OAuth server.
+After your Red Hat OpenShift Service on AWS classic architecture cluster is created, you must configure OAuth to use an identity provider.
 You can then add members to your configured identity provider to grant them access to your cluster.

-You can also grant the identity provider users with cluster-admin
+You can also grant the identity provider users with cluster-admin or dedicated-admin privileges as required.

-1.5.1.
+1.9.1.
 Configuring an identity provider Copy linkLink copied to clipboard!

-You can configure different identity provider types for your Red Hat OpenShift Service on AWS classic architecture (ROSA) cluster.
+You can configure different identity provider types for your Red Hat OpenShift Service on AWS classic architecture cluster.
 Supported types include GitHub, GitHub Enterprise, GitLab, Google, LDAP, OpenID Connect and htpasswd identity providers.

 The htpasswd identity provider option is included only to enable the creation of a single, static administration user. htpasswd is not supported as a general-use identity provider for Red Hat OpenShift Service on AWS classic architecture.